4 Mentalities That Are Killing Your Career

 AWAS is the Bahasa word for BEWARE which you will commonly see the roads in Malaysia.
 So do you have AWAS alerts you can apply in your work?
 The AWAS sign is a good reminder of 4 common categories of “mindset” that could hamper our career growth.
 The biggest fear is we could potentially be our worse enemy for growth.
 I like this article by J.T.
 O’Donnel highlighting 4 categories of mindset to watch out against which may hinder our growth.

 Job security no longer exists (and that’s not a bad thing)

 One of the most important ah-a! moments we can have today is to accept that employment stability no longer exists.
 Every job is temporary.
 The sooner we embrace and adapt to this mindset, the better.
-Unfortunately, many professionals are still working with outdated assumptions.
+Unfortunately, many professionals are still working with.
 Things like, “My goal is to get a good job with benefits that I can stay at for a long time.”
 Or, “A college degree will ensure I get better job opportunities.”
 And even, “If I work hard, keep my head down at work, and just put in the time, they will see my effort and I will be rewarded.”
 If you believe any of those right now, you’re setting yourself up for a let-down.
 Today, there are no guarantees when it comes to career advancement.

 4 career mentalities you can’t afford to have